 Pivot Gang is a quickly rising group of talented, young, DIY artists out of Chicago.
 Including all their frequent collaborators, Pivot Gang has a loose membership of 10-12 artists – but the group’s core membership boils down to five: Saba, Joseph Chilliams, Frsh Waters, MFnMelo, and Squeak.
 Nearly all the members of Pivot Gang trace their artistic roots to Chicago’s new-found blossoming poetry scene and came up performing at the open mic nights throughout the city that gave Chance the Rapper, Vic Mensa, and Noname their starts.

-Chicago is known for a genre-fusing approach with hip hop that draws heavily from the jazz and blues communities, but Pivot Gang offers a fresh sound from Chi-Town.
+Thanks to talented groups like The Social Experiment, Chicago is known across the world for a genre-fusing approach to hip hop.
+Chi-town draws heavily from the jazz and blues communities, but Pivot Gang offers a fresh sound from the westside.

 Across the board, these young artists showcase jaw-dropping lyricism with many of the talented MC’s in the group acting as their own producers.
 Pivot’s unflinching resolve to come up as a unit and grow alongside each other is something rarely seen in hip hop today outside of a few truly dynamic collectives like EarthGang, Brockhampton, and Flatbush Zombies.
 Fiercely independent and self-guided, it’s clear that this rising group of artists are really in it for the art and aren’t just chasing paper.